 - Cooked rice

-Add your sausage, pepper, onion, creole seasoning and garlic.
+In a 6qt crockpot add your beans, sausage, pepper, onion, creole seasoning and garlic.

-Slowly add water and stir everything together to combine.
+Slowly add water and broth and stir everything together to combine.

-Cook on high 6 hours then remove some of your beans and smash, return to crockpot and continue cooking for another hour.
+Cook on high 6 hours then remove lid and using potato masher mash some of your beans, replace lid and continue cooking for another hour.